Rightpoint/ARKit-CoreML/README.md

 This project serves as an example and a host for utility methods to make it easier to incorporate Core ML into your ARKit applications.

 ### MLRecognizer
 The tricky functionality is abstracted behind a simple [`MLRecognizer`](ARKitCoreML/MLRecognizer.swift) class.
-To use it, instantiate it with a reference to your `MLModel` and your `ARSceneView`.
+Instantiate it with a reference to your `MLModel` and your `ARSceneView`.

 ```swift
 lazy var recognizer = MLRecognizer(